Gopi Sundar: 2005–2012

-Sundar got his first break as a film score composer with Notebook, after the director Rosshan Andrews happened to notice his programming for the film Udayananu Tharam.
+Sundar got his first break as a film score composer with Notebook after the director Rosshan Andrrews happened to notice his programming for the film Udayananu Tharam.
 The eventual success of the film catapulted him into the mainstream, with Sibi Malayil offering him the first contract for soundtrack composition for the Malayalam film Flash, starring Mohanlal.
 The turning point in his career was the film Big B, which was the debut feature of not only the director Amal Neerad but also a host of technicians including Sameer Thahir, Vivek Harshan, and Unni R. Although the film, which starred Mammooty, opened to mixed reviews, it was lauded for its technical finesse and for providing a film experience that was altogether new to the Malayalam cinema.
-Sundar's background score, which blended aptly with the tone of the film, escalating his popularity amongst the Malayali film audiences.
+Sundar's background score, which blended aptly with the tone of the film, escalated his popularity amongst the Malayali film audiences.
 Big B marked the beginning of Sundar's long-term association with Amal Neerad.

 In 2008, Sundar made his Tamil film industry debut by composing the background score for the film Poi Solla Porom.
-He then went on to compose songs for a number of films and the film Sagar Alias Jackie Reloaded (2009), which starred Mohanlal, had him compose both the soundtrack and the film score.
+He then went on to compose songs for several films, notably the film Sagar Alias Jackie Reloaded (2009) starring Mohanlal, which had him compose both the soundtrack and film score.
 Despite the film being panned by critics and audiences alike, the songs were an instant hit.
 The first major award came his way for the film Anwar in 2010, for which he received the Filmfare Award for Best Music Director.

 Casanovva (2012), a Malayalam romantic-thriller film, saw him reunite with Rosshan Andrrews.
 He shared music credits with Alphons Joseph and Gowri Lakshmi for the soundtrack.
 Although the audio rights were acquired by Satyam Audios at a record price of ₹12 million (US$190,000), the film had a disappointing run at the box office.
 His next major work that year was for Anwar Rasheed's film Ustad Hotel.
 The film won wide critical acclaim and was a commercial success.
 The film's five-song soundtrack went on to become one of his most popular soundtrack albums and received rave reviews from critics, audiences, and his contemporaries alike.
 "Appangalembadum", a quirky reworking of a popular but traditional Mappilappattu song crooned by Anna Katharina Valayil, was an instant hit following its radio release and eventually became one of the biggest hits of the year.
 It got him the year's Filmfare Award, Asianet Film Awards, SIIMA, and Kochi Times Awards for Best Music Direction, and a Pearl Award for Best Background Score.
 Music director Bijibal, picked the film score of Ustad Hotel as his favourite when asked to pick "the best contemporary background score of his choice".